 Knowing the difference between blackheads and whiteheads might seem black and white… But there’s more to these breakouts than meets the eye.

-In order to distinguish between blackheads and whiteheads, you have to start by understanding what they are.
 Both blackheads and whiteheads are classified as noninflammatory acne — what you might call the building blocks of more severe acne breakouts.
 Blackheads and whiteheads are types of comedones, aka clogged pores.
 Our pores house hair follicles and sebaceous glands, which produce our skin’s natural oil, or sebum.
 When these hair follicles become filled with excess oil and dead skin cells, blackheads and whiteheads form.

 What is a Whitehead?!

-What’s A Blackhead?
+What Is A Blackhead?